 The ECRF can also be used to evaluate other test variations such as:

-Combustion flue gas conditioning to remove nitrogen dioxide (NOx) and sulfur oxide (SOx)
+Combustion flue gas conditioning to remove nitrogen oxides (NOx) and sulfur oxides (SOx)

 Monitoring and sampling technologies